Footwear Exports Increase 4.29% In 11 Months - UrduPoint

 Footwear Exports Increase 4.29% In 11 Months

-Footwear exports from the country increased by 4.29 percent during the first eleven months of the current fiscal year as compared to the corresponding period of last year, Pakistan Bureau of Statistics (PBS) reported.
+Footwear exports from the country increased by 4.29 percent during the first eleven months of the fiscal year 2019-20 as compared to the corresponding period of last year, Pakistan Bureau of Statistics (PBS) reported

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jun, 2020 ) :Footwear exports from the country increased by 4.29 percent during the first eleven months of the current fiscal year as compared to the corresponding period of last year, Pakistan Bureau of Statistics (PBS) reported.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jul, 2020 ) :Footwear exports from the country increased by 4.29 percent during the first eleven months of the fiscal year 2019-20 as compared to the corresponding period of last year, Pakistan Bureau of Statistics (PBS) reported.

 However, on year on year basis, the footwear exports during May 2020 decreased by 33.